EEOB-BioData/EEOB546-R/_episodes/03-data-structures.md

 - "To begin exploring data frames, and understand how it's related to vectors, factors and lists."
 - "To be able to ask questions from R about the type, class, and structure of an object."
 keypoints:
+- "Atomic vectors are usually created with `c()`, short for combine;"
+- "Lists are constructed by using `list()`;"
+- "Data frames are created with `data.frame()`, which takes named vectors as input;"
-- "The basic data types in R are double, integer, complex, logical, and character."
+- "The basic data types in R are double, integer, complex, logical, and character;"
-- "Use factors to represent categories in R."
-- "Indexing in R starts at 1, not 0."
+- "All objects can have arbitrary additional attributes, used to store metadata about the object;"
+- "Adding a `dim()` attribute to an atomic vector creates a multi-dimensional array;"
 ---

-**Disclaimer:** This tutorial is based on an excellent book [Advanced R.](https://github.com/hadley/adv-r)
+**Disclaimer:** This lesson is based on a chapter from the [Advanced R](https://github.com/hadley/adv-r) book.

 # Data structures {#data-structures}

-R's base data structures can be organised by their dimensionality (1d, 2d, or nd) and whether they're homogeneous (all contents must be of the same type) or heterogeneous (the contents can be of different types):
+R's base data structures can be organized by their dimensionality (1d, 2d, or nd) and whether they're homogeneous (all contents must be of the same type) or heterogeneous (the contents can be of different types):

 |    | Homogeneous   | Heterogeneous |
 |----|---------------|---------------|